بِسۡمِ ٱللَّهِ ٱلرَّحۡمَـٰنِ ٱلرَّحِيمِ

 - Modern scholars → apply it today

+Islamic law is both: A system of rules (Fiqh) and A system of goals (Maqasid).
 Together, they guide human life with both structure and purpose.

 This historical journey shows that Islamic law is not static—it is a living system, built over centuries to guide people in every time and place.

-How scholars solve modern issues (simple method)
+How scholars solve modern issues.

 1. Modern Finance